Upon completion of the program, Exercise Physiology graduates will be able to:

 1. Perform common exercise physiology assessments on sedentary and trained individuals.

-2. Implement exercise prescriptions to improve the exercise capacities of sedentary and trained individuals.
+2. Implement and design exercise prescriptions to improve the exercise capacities of sedentary and trained individuals.

 3. Implement exercise programming and health promotion programs for sedentary and trained individuals.